qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

        Default: 5
      - Number of clusters to create with the features
+   * - **Method**
+     - ``METHOD``
+     - [enumeration]

+       Default: 0
+     - Initial centers selection method.
+       Possible values are:

+       * 0 --- Farthest points: the initial centers are selected as the farthest points from each other.
+       * 1 --- Kmeans++: the initial centers are selected
+         using the Kmeans++ algorithm.
    * - **Clusters**
      - ``OUTPUT``
      - [vector: same as input]